 What facilitates this striking growth of online business is the easy access to internet and its increasing number of users.
 According to the Bangladesh Telecommunication Regulatory Commission (BTRC), the total number of active internet subscribers reached 45.67 million until April 2015 while 44.22 million are mobile internet users.

-There is now more information on how to sell online available than ever.
-Shopify courses and a prompt visit the Drop Ship Lifesyle website are now advertised regularly.
 In addition, extensive advertisement campaigns by online classified websites such as Bikroy.com and Ekhanei.com have create mass awareness among ordinary people about the potential of online buying and selling.
 Although shoppers are often discouraged by fraudulent activities, but the industry people claim that such acts are done by the third-party engaged in delivering the products.

 The concept of online markets engages the third party retailers who serve between the sellers and the customers thus create new jobs.
 Currently, 10,000 to 15,000 people are involved with the sector, which the industry people expect to create employment for more than 0.2 million within the next five years.
-There are even options when a website pays you to read email.

 Despite this tremendous growth potential, e-CAB and BASIS e-commerce alliance leaders argue that the proposed 4% VAT will land the local entrepreneurs into great trouble.
 Also they termed the large scale investment by the multinational companies in the growing online market as another challenge as it might discourage the local entrepreneurs as well.
 Such impediments might adversely affect this flourishing sector.